Ayurveda for Anxiety: Natural Approaches That Work

 Ujjayi (Best for Kapha)

-Ocean breath builds internal heat and focus while maintaining calm.
+Ocean breath builds internal heat and focus while staying calm.

 - Slightly constrict the back of your throat